pdw-git/express-k8s-demo/README.md

 The default is to deploy this application with docker-compose but to run this with nodejs locally do the following.

-This application requires a mongo db, to enable the application to run successfully install Mongo locally:
+This application requires a mongo db, and an amqp message bus to enable the application to run successfully install Mongo and ibmcom/mqlight locally:

 login to docker-hub

 docker pull mongo
+docker pull ibmcom/mqlight

-docker run -d -p 27017: 27017 mongo
+docker run -d -p 27017: 27017 mongo docker run --env LICENSE=accept -p 5672:5672 -p 9180:9180 ibmcom/mqlight

 From within the target directory run clone the git repository

 Update the .env file with the appropriate environment variables

-export APP_DIR=/folder/containing/application/source
+export EXP_API_APP_DIR=/folder/containing/application/source
-export NODE_ENV_DEPLOYMENT=npm
+export EXP_API_ENV_DEPLOYMENT=npm

-Change MONGO_URI to mongo://ipa-ddress: as required for your system.
+Change EXP_API_MONGO_URI to mongo://ip-address:port as required for your system.
-Change MONGO_PORT as required for your system
+Change EXP_API_AMQP_URI to ampq://ip-address:port

 npm install